aws-amplify/docs/docs/lib/restapi/fragments/native_common/authz/common.md

 To use custom headers on your HTTP request, you need to add these to Amazon API Gateway first.
 For more info about configuring headers, please visit [Amazon API Gateway Developer Guide](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html)

-If you have used Amplify CLI to create your API, you can enable custom headers by following above steps:
+If you used the Amplify CLI to create your API, you can enable custom headers by following these steps:

 1. Visit [Amazon API Gateway console](https://aws.amazon.com/api-gateway/).
 3. On Amazon API Gateway console, click on the path you want to configure (e.g. /{proxy+})